the-turing-way/the-turing-way/book/website/collaboration/leadership/leadership-story-data-librarian.md

 # Personal Story of Leadership by a Data Librarian

-The following testimony was written by _The Turing Way_ contributor and founding member [Patricia Heterich](https://the-turing-way.netlify.app/afterword/contributors-record.html#patricia-herterich), based on a discussion she led at the Book Dash in May 2022.

 ## What does leadership for research infrastructure roles look like?

 As formal career paths for many research infrastructure roles are currently not yet defined, formal leadership positions are limited and often tied to managing people or budgets.